-The green spaces of Canada’s Capital Region are connected by more than 600 kilometres of multi-use paths, which people use for recreation and to commute to work.
-The paths are designed for walking, running, cycling and in-line skating, and they connect to the Trans Canada Trail and the Route verte network.
-These paths also connect the Capital’s parks, gardens, museums and attractions.
+The green spaces of Canada’s Capital Region are connected by more than 600 kilometres of multi-use pathways, which people use for recreation and commuting.
+The pathway network connects the Capital’s parks, gardens, museums and attractions, and is designed for walking, running, cycling and in-line skating.

 The NCC manages 236 kilometres of these pathways, which extend from Gatineau Park, through Ottawa and into the Greenbelt.
-The network links the Capital to hundreds of locations across Canada via the Trans Canada Trail, which will extend to 24,000 kilometres by 2017.
+The network also links the Capital to hundreds of locations across Canada via the Trans Canada Trail, which today consists of 24,000 kilometres of multi-use trails.
 The pathways in the Outaouais are also part of the 5,300-kilometre Route verte network.

 Cycling on the Capital’s pathways